Note: these 'words' (valid or invalid) are all the permutations of the word tun. These words are obtained by scrambling the letters in tun.

 Noun

-A Pre-Hispanic percussion instrument from Guatemala, consisting of a hollow wooden block with slits in the sides
+- a Pre-Hispanic percussion instrument from Guatemala, consisting of a hollow wooden block with slits in the sides

 Swedish